altocodenl/tagaway/readme.md

    - [BUG] On single image or video download, images don't have the corresponding file extension.
 Device reads as 'textEdit' file.
 For multiple file download, the .zip contains the correct files extensions.
 Bug only affects individual file downloads.

    - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?
-   - Align "add new tag" button to the right.
    - Untagged tagging: add "commit tags" button and warning if you leave selection or page.
    - When clicking on no man's land, unselect.